U.S. TSCA (Toxic Substances Control Act): Key Compliance Requirements for Chemical Market Entry

 Overview

 Toxic Substances Control Act (TSCA) was firstly enacted in 1976.
-It is the Nation’s primary chemical management law and provides The U.S. Environmental Protection Agency (EPA) with the authority to require reporting, record-keeping, and testing requirements and restrictions relating to chemical substances and mixtures.
+It is the Nation’s primary chemical management law and provides the U.S. Environmental Protection Agency (EPA) with the authority to require reporting, record-keeping, and testing requirements and restrictions relating to chemical substances and mixtures.
 In June 2016, President Obama signed into law the Frank R. Lautenberg Chemical Safety for the 21st Century Act (the Lautenberg Act) to amend the TSCA of 1976.
-The new law will strengthen EPA’s authority to manage existing and new chemical substances in commerce.
+The new law will strengthen the EPA’s authority to manage existing and new chemical substances in commerce.

 U.S. TSCA Requirements

 Toxic Substances Control Act (TSCA) classifies chemical substances into existing substances and new substances by the U.S. TSCA Inventory (the Inventory).
 For purposes of regulation under U.S. TSCA, if a chemical is on the Inventory, the substance is considered an existing chemical substance in U.S. commerce.
 Any chemical that is not on the Inventory is considered a new chemical substance.
-A new substance will become an existing substance after EPA’s review, so the U.S. TSCA Inventory continues to grow, and now lists about 86,000 chemicals.
+A new substance will become an existing substance after EPA’s review, so the U.S. TSCA Inventory continues to grow, and now lists about 86,847 chemicals.
 The Lautenberg Act will significantly change the abilities of the EPA to evaluate both existing chemicals and new chemicals.

 Obligations of Existing Chemical Substances